CompuTec/appengine-docs/current/releases/plugins/mowizard/download.md

 ---
-sidebar_position: 13
+sidebar_position: 2
 ---

-import Releases from "../pfi-releases.json";
+import Releases from "../../../mowizard-releases.json";

-# CompuTec PFI Plugin
+# Download

 :::caution
     In order to use this plugin, you have to install the CompuTec ProcessForce plugin first.